Ownership of Lots & Rights of Burial

 - The Cemetery Department shall not be held responsible for any order given by telephone, or for any mistakes occurring from the want of precise and proper information or instructions as to the particular space, size and location in a lot where an interment or disinterment is desired.

-- No burials will be permitted or made in the Cemetery on these Holidays: Memorial Day, July 4, Thanksgiving Day or Christmas Day.
+- No burials will be permitted or made in the Cemetery on these Holidays: Memorial Day, July 4, Thanksgiving Day or Christmas Day; or any Holiday that falls on a Monday.

 - Four cremations may be allowed to a single grave where the right of burial has never been used.
 Up to three cremations may be allowed to a single grave where a regular burial has taken place, depending on the site and soil conditions.